 You can buy a combined ticket for the Saluting Battery, the Lascaris War Rooms and the War H.Q.
-Tunnels all in Valetta for €50 for the whole family
+Tunnels all in Valletta for €50 for the whole family

 Top Tips for taking kids to the Saluting Battery

-The Battery is very easy to get to from the main Valetta bus terminal, its just a quick and easy walk away.
+The Battery is very easy to get to from the main Valletta bus terminal, its just a quick and easy walk away.

 Get there at least 15 minutes early if you do want to see the canon firing, as the crowds really build up and children won’t be able to see anything unless they have got a good spot at the front.